 There’s no statutory rule that allows tax-free treatment for COD income from loans that are discharged under the Defense to Repayment procedure.
 But the student-borrower may be able to exclude COD income amounts under other tax-law exceptions (such as the bankruptcy or insolvency exception) or under non-statutory exceptions that are sometimes granted by the IRS.

 Important: The CARES Act suspended all payments, interest and collections for government-held federal student loans through September 30, 2020.
 In an executive action issued on August 8, 2020, President Trump extended the suspension through December 31, 2020.

 The issue of student loan forgiveness may also prove to be a moving target.
 Future COVID-19 relief legislation may include good news for student loan borrowers.
 Your tax advisor can keep you posted on developments.

 For More Information

 This article covers the most-common exceptions to the general rule that COD income is taxable.
 There are other lesser-known exceptions that are beyond the scope of this article.
-Consult your tax pro if you have questions or contact us for more information regarding the tax treatment of COD income in various circumstances.
+We offer business tax planning services along with personal tax services.
+Contact us for more information regarding the tax treatment of COD income in various circumstances.